NIRCam Short Wavelength Grism Time Series

 Figure 9.
 ETC Instrument Setup and Detector Setup tabs for SW Grism Time Series calculations

 The PSF Type and the Subarray selectors allow the users to fully characterize their NIRCam SW Grism Time Series calculations to compute both SNR and saturation limits.
 Note that two separate calculations are needed, one for SNR (computed for the total flux with all the 2,4 or 8 spectra being read out), and one for saturation because saturation is computed for the brightest of the DHS spectra.
-Typically the LW channel will dictate the saturation limit for a given observation because of the several times greater pupil area (see Table 1b) and having all the light concentrated in a single spectrum.
+Typically, the LW channel will dictate the saturation limit for a given observation because of the several times greater pupil area (see Table 1b) and having all the light concentrated in a single spectrum.

-Data volume
+Data volume and readout patterns

-When the DHS is selected as the SW optical element in APT, 5 detectors are read out as opposed to 3 detectors if SW imaging of any kind is paired w/ the LW grism.
+When the DHS is selected as the SW optical element in APT, 5 detectors are read out as opposed to 3 detectors if SW imaging of any kind is paired with the LW grism.
 This results in data rates 67% higher than if SW imaging is selected.
 The larger data rate is easily handled on-board, but the corresponding increase in data volume per downlink may require observers to split their observations into multiple exposures or even multiple observations in order to stay within the data volume that can be downlinked each day.
 APT correctly reports data volume per observation and provides warnings or errors if observations exceed the downlink capability.

 References